luciusmagn/magnusi.tech/posts/huoh.md

 out of it.

 Endell sat up in his bed.
-He was an albino with blond hair, a fairly muscular build, blue eyes and a characteristic mole on his face.
+He was an albino with blond hair, a fairly muscular build, blue eyes, and a characteristic mole on his face.
+His hair, which was slightly longer than was common, but not long enough to warraEndell sat up in his bed.
+He was an albino with blond hair, a fairly muscular build, blue eyes, and a characteristic mole on his face.
 His hair, which was slightly longer than was common, but not long enough to warrant a ponytail or anything of that sort, was usually swept back.
 Not now, since he was still rolling around in bed.

 He had a lazy day today.
-All he planted to do was some cleaning up, reading and maybe doing some repairs.
+All he planned to do was some cleaning up, reading and maybe doing some repairs.

 This wasn't exactly morning and Endell, as a Modified, didn't need to sleep as much as regular humans, but everybody needs to be lazy sometimes.

-His girlfriend, Neiro, has left their home hours ago, she had some errands to run, and wanted to visit Valentine.
+His girlfriend, Neiro, has left their home hours ago, she had some errands to run and wanted to visit Valentine.
 Since she and Endell got together, they realized that neither of them is a good enough cook in the longterm.
 So Neiro, inspired by her friend, tried to better herself in that department.